twisted/pydoctor/docs/source/customize.rst

   --system-class=mylib._pydoctor.CustomSystem

 System class allows you to customize certain aspect of the system and configure the enabled extensions.
+If what you want to acheive has something to to with the state of some objects in the Documentable tree, it's vert likely that you can do it without the need to override any system method, by using the extension mechanism described below.

 Brief on pydoctor extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^